Loriick/frontend-technical-test/README.md

+# What I did

+ - Display conversation list
+ - Display a conversation between two users
+ - Allow to post a new message
+ - A responsive Application
+ - An accessible app
+ - Tested App
+ - Normally with good performance

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.